cirgl/lthr.github.io/_posts/2016-07-16-embed-fiddles.md

 ---
 layout: post
-title: Embed fiddles in Github Pages
+title: Embedding fiddles
 tags:
 - fiddles
 ---

-How to embed various fiddles in your GitHub Pages.
+This post is a guide in how to embed various fiddles into your GitHub Pages posts (and other pages).

 ## Plunker